We may earn affiliate commissions for the recommended products. Learn more.

 • Manual activation.
 This method is a bit more technical than the others.
 It involves going into your phone settings and entering your SM-DM+ address and other installation details.

-• Using the provider’s website. eSIM providers usually have detailed guides on their site explaining how to install and activate their eSIM.
+• Using the provider’s website. eSIM providers usually have detailed guides on their sites explaining how to install and activate their eSIMs.
 This is a valuable resource when setting up your eSIM.

 • Activating in a store. eSIM providers don’t have physical stores, but attendants at phone retail stores may be able to help you install and activate your eSIM.